twitter/communitynotes/documentation/under-the-hood/download-data.md

 {% accordionSection %}

+{% accordionItem title="2026-05-28 - New columns for Collaborative Notes suggestions"  %}

+- We’ve updated the open-source notes dataset to add a new `suggestionId`, which is the unique Id of the suggestion (for collaborative notes).

+{% /accordionItem %}

 {% accordionItem title="2026-02-04 - New columns for Collaborative Notes"  %}

 - We’ve updated the open-source notes dataset to add a new boolean, `isCollaborativeNote`, to indicate whether the note is a collaborative or regular note.